 Even though we only eliminated 4 items (wheat, dairy, corn, and soy), he didn’t know what to eat and felt like he was starving all the time.

 He maintained this eating pattern for about 6 weeks before lapsing back to his old, comfortable ways.
 The improvements he felt were not significant enough to justify such a restricted diet for him.

-In the end, getting test results with “proof” he could see of what was causing an immune reaction was easier for him to follow and stay motivated to stick with.
+In the end, getting test results with “proof” he could see of what was causing an immune reaction made it easier for him to follow his diet and stay motivated to stick with.